ProvableHQ/ARCs/arc-0009/README.md

 - Functions with static calls can be invoked by functions with dynamic calls
 - Existing records can be used with dynamic dispatch after one-time deployment of translation keys

-**Migration for existing programs:**
-- Programs without constructors: Can be redeployed by ANF with translation verifying keys
-- Programs with constructors: Must be redeployed by their owners to support translation
+**Migration for existing programs:** We plan to support a migration pathway for all existing programs to redeploy with translation verifying keys, without changing the state of the program on-chain.

 **Consensus versioning:** Features are guarded by consensus version to ensure backwards compatibility for node operators.